 Argentina began rolling out its vaccination campaign in late 2020, initially focused on its health workers.
 The general population began to receive doses in February 2021.
 At the time of writing (April 2022), Argentina has fully vaccinated approximately 81% of its population – one of the most successful vaccination campaigns in Latin America so far.

-International travellers will be pleased to learn the country has also announced that hospitality venues such as bars and nightclubs have reopened and ticketed events have resumed.
+As with most places in the world, hospitality venues such as bars and nightclubs have reopened and ticketed events have resumed.
 Masks are recommended in indoor venues and on public transport, allowing travellers to once again experience the vibrant Argentinian culture.